Emilio Carranza: Return flight and crash

 There is a story that on July 12 Carranza received a telegram from Mexican War Minister Joaquín Amaro ordering his immediate return to Mexico City "or the quality of your manhood will be in doubt."
 According to the legend, the telegram was found at the crash site in the pocket of the aviator's flight jacket, but the telegram no longer exists.
 The story's proponents do not cite any primary source that confirms the telegram's existence.

 Contemporary news reports contradict the story.
 According to the July 13 edition of The New York Times, Carranza departed after receiving a report via telegram from the US Weather Bureau, but it is unclear whether the weather report prompted his departure.
 Airport officials said he announced a delay so that spectators would leave the field.
 There was also an unsubstantiated statement from Senator Thomas Heflin that there was a report of a plot to kill Carranza.

 Carranza took off after dark during a break in thunderstorms in the New York region.
 He reported before taking off that he would fly towards Washington and then steer a compass course from there.
-While flying over the Pinelands of southern New Jersey amidst thunderstorms, he crashed into the woods.
+While flying over the Pinelands of southern New Jersey amidst thunderstorms, he crashed in the woods.
 Investigators from Fort Monmouth conducted the accident probe to determine what happened.
 They were able to determine the engine throttle was closed and the spark lever was in the advanced position.
 This showed he was attempting to land.

 John H. Carr, and his family were out picking huckleberries when they discovered his body and the wreckage the next day.
-His corpse was wrapped in canvas from the plane's fuselage and taken to a garage behind Willis Jefferson Buzby's General Store in Chatsworth where it was placed in a makeshift coffin.
-His casket, accompanied by United States Army officers, was draped with an American flag from Mount Holly Post 11 and taken to New York City.
+His corpse was wrapped in canvas from the plane's fuselage and taken to a garage behind Buzby's General Store in Chatsworth where it was placed in a makeshift coffin.
+His casket, accompanied by United States Army officers, was draped with an American flag from Mount Holly Post 11 of the American Legion, and then taken to New York City.
 The flag hangs today in Mexico's School of Aviation.
-Many personal effects were looted from the crash site during the investigation.
+Many personal assets were looted from the crash site during the investigation.
 Three days later some medals, rings and clothing were turned into the local police.
 These items were eventually turned over to the airman's family.
-The Mexican government rewarded John Carr with $500 for finding and quickly reporting the location of the plane and body.
+The Mexican government rewarded John Carr with $500 (approximately equivalent to $9,000 in 2024) for finding and quickly reporting the location of the plane and body.

 Authorities initially identified Carranza's body from the Weather Bureau telegram found in his flight jacket pocket, according to news reports.
 Authorities described to reporters the belongings found on his body, but made no reference to a telegram from Minister Amaro.
 The news reports are contrary to the Amaro telegram story published on the 50th anniversary of the aviator's death, which states that the Minister's telegram was found in Carranza's jacket pocket.